Betsy Wade: Personal life

 She married James Boylan on December 27, 1952.
 Boylan, who taught at the Columbia University Graduate School of Journalism from 1957 to 1979, founded the Columbia Journalism Review in 1961.
 He later moved to the University of Massachusetts Amherst, where he is professor emeritus of journalism and history.
 She continued to write under the name Betsy Wade.

 Wade and Boylan had two sons, six grandchildren and three great-grandchildren.

 Death

-Wade was diagnosed with colon cancer in 2017 and died on December 3, 2020, at age 91 at her home in New York City.
+Wade was diagnosed with colon cancer in 2017, and died on December 3, 2020, at age 91, at her home in New York City.
+Manuscript collections relating to Wade are held at the Tamiment Library and Robert F. Wagner Archives, and by the State Historical Society of Missouri.